Voices in My Head (Ashley Tisdale song)

 "Voices in My Head" is a song by Ashley Tisdale from her third studio album, Symptoms.
-The song was written by Tisdale, Whitney Lauren Phillips and John Feldmann, while the latter produced the track.
+The song was written by Tisdale, Whitney Phillips and John Feldmann, while the latter produced the track.
 It was released as the album's lead single on November 8, 2018, through label Big Noise.

 Background and release

 Tisdale released her second studio album Guilty Pleasure (2009) via Warner Bros.
 Records.
 Described by Tisdale as a "rocker and edgier" album, it generated mixed reviews, with a 54% rating on Metacritic.
 It debuted at number 12 on the Billboard 200, selling 25,000 copies in the first week; this was significantly lower than the first-week sales for her previous album Headstrong (2007).
 Promotion for the album ended in the end of that year, following the release of the album's second single "Crank It Up", and, in order to start focusing on her career as an actress and producer, Tisdale decided to end her record deal with Warner Bros.
 Records.

 While promoting the film Scary Movie 5 (2013), in which she starred, Tisdale said in an interview to MTV that she was inspired to create music again and confirmed that since 2012 she has been recording for her third studio album.
 She hopes to "surprise people a little bit, [with] something different from what [she has] done before".
 Tisdale became engaged to musician Christopher French in August 2013 and they began working together on music for her third studio album.
 On December 9, 2013, Tisdale announced the release of a song titled "You're Always Here", her first release on music since 2009.
 However, the song was not promoted to radio and Tisdale eventually paused working on the album because she "wasn't excited about anything [she] was doing" and began adventuring into other ventures such as makeup and clothing lines.

 In 2016, Tisdale relaunched her YouTube channel and began posting acoustic cover versions of hit songs, collaborating with other artists such as Vanessa Hudgens, Lea Michele, Echosmith's Sydney Sierota and her husband Chris French The success of the Paramore's "Still into You" cover featuring Chris French led Tisdale to release it as a promotional single in 2016.
 Early in 2018, Tisdale released an extended play titled Music Sessions, Vol. 1 containing a few of the covers she originally recorded for her YouTube channel.

 Later in 2018, Tisdale signed with newly-launched label Big Noise and resumed work on her third studio album, which was announced to be titled Symptoms.
 On October 18, 2018, Tisdale announced on her Instagram page that she would be releasing the track "Voices in My Head" as the lead single off her third studio album on November 8, 2018, and also posted online the official cover art for the single.